-New update available! · Spectator update for 13 February 2023
+New Update Available! · Spectator update for 13 February 2023

-- Game Optimization: We have made several optimizations to the game to improve performance and reduce load times.
-Players should experience a smoother and more seamless gaming experience.
+We have fixed the difficulty setting issue that some of you have been experiencing.
+We apologize for any inconvenience this may have caused and are happy to report that the issue has been resolved.

-We hope you enjoy these new changes!
-If you have any further questions or feedback, please do not hesitate to reach out to us.
+We hope that these changes will enhance your gaming experience and as always, we appreciate your feedback.
+If you encounter any further issues, please do not hesitate to reach out to our forum or discord!

+Thank you for playing and we look forward to continuing to bring you new and exciting updates.

 Best regards,